 Using Attributer to capture UTM parameters in Pipedrive is easy.
 Here's how to do it in 4 easy steps:

 You need to add some Hidden Fields to your lead capture forms to get started.
 These hidden fields are:

 See our Help Site for step-by-step instructions on how to do this.

 2. Attributer automatically completes the hidden fields with Google Analytics data

-Once you've added the hidden fields to your forms, Attributer will monitor the source of your website visitors and each time they fill out a form on your site, Attributer will use Google Analytics data to populate the hidden fields.
+Once you've added the hidden fields to your forms, Attributer will monitor the source of your website visitors and each time they fill out a form on your site, Attributer will write the Google Analytics data into the hidden fields.

 For instance, if I was Dropbox and was running ads in Paid Search, the hidden fields will be populated as follows (depending on the UTM parameters Dropbox is using):

 - Channel Drilldown 1 = Google